kelsvilla/LegoMindstormsVSExtension/README.md

 | **textDecoration**     | Decoration of the font contained within the highlight | See: https://www.w3schools.com/cssref/pr_text_text-decoration.asp            | "none"             |
 | **textColor**          | Color of the font contained within the highlight      | HEX(A), RGB(A), HSL(A), Predefined Color String, or "none"                   | "#FFFFFF"          |

+# Speech Recognition
+If you are running Mind Reader on MacOS, you may need to install a package called portaudio.
+This package allows microphone input for PyAudio, a package for audio I/O. You will need to install homebrew to get portaudio installed.
+Here are the steps:
+1. Close Visual Studio Code
+2. Go to [Homebrew](https://brew.sh/) and follow the steps to install Homebrew
+3. On a terminal, run `brew install portaudio`

+The Speech Recognition feature should be able to run now.
+If you are still getting errors, you may need to reinstall the extension.

 # For Developers
 ## Developer Dependencies